-Constructed between 1730 and 1735, H1 is essentially a portable version of Harrison's precision wooden clocks.
+Constructed between about 1728 and 1735, H1 is essentially a portable version of Harrison's precision wooden clocks.
 It is spring-driven and only runs for one day (the wooden clocks run for eight days).
 The moving parts are controlled and counterbalanced by springs so that, unlike a pendulum clock, H1 is independent of the direction of gravity.

 The animation (© NMM) illustrates how the linked balance mechanism works.
 It ensures that any change in motion which affects one of the balances is compensated for by the same effect on the other balance.

 In 1736, Harrison and his timekeeper travelled to Lisbon aboard the ship Centurion to test the clock, and returned on the Orford.
 H1 performed well in the trial, keeping time accurately enough for Harrison to correct a misreading of the Orford's longitude on the return voyage.
-However, Harrison did not ask for a second trial but, instead, requested financial assistance from the Board of Longitude to make a second marine timekeeper.
+However, Harrison did not ask for a second trial but, instead, requested financial assistance from the Commissioners of Longitude to make a second marine timekeeper.

 Larger and heavier than H1, H2 is of fundamentally the same design as H1.
 Harrison began work on H2 in 1737 but in 1740 realised its design was wrong.
 The bar balances did not always counter the motion of a ship, a deficiency that could be corrected if the balances were circular.